Gaithersburg DUI/DWI Attorney Defends Drivers' Rights

 In addition to these criminal sanctions, the Maryland Motor Vehicle Administration imposes a 12-point penalty, which triggers a driver's license suspension.
 A court can also order a convicted drunk driver to install an ignition interlock device, so the car cannot be started unless the driver passes a breath test for sobriety.

 Attorney advises on administrative license suspensions for breathalyzer refusal

 Maryland has an implied consent law, which basically states that anyone who drives on public roads in the state has consented to a breath test if an officer has probable cause to believe the driver is operating the vehicle under the influence.
 You are allowed to refuse the test, but in that case, you face an automatic administrative suspension of your license for 120 days, whether or not you are ultimately convicted of a DUI.

 Firm defends motorists charged with driving on a suspended license

 Driving with a suspended license is a serious charge, especially if your license was suspended for DUI.
 This is more than just a traffic ticket, it's a misdemeanor criminal offense that could put you in jail for up to one year.
 I provide robust defense to fight unwarranted allegations and mitigate any penalties.

 Contact a skilled Maryland lawyer for a free consultation about your drunk driving charge

-The Law Office of Christopher J. Smith, LLC in Rockville represents Maryland and Washington, D.C. drivers accused of DUI and DWI.
+The Law Office of Christopher J. Smith, LLC in Gaithersburg represents Maryland and Washington, D.C. drivers accused of DUI and DWI.
 Call 301-760-7460 or contact me online to schedule a free consultation.